 A Hunting License is required for PAC agents planning to euthanize animals with a firearm.
 Anyone with a hunting license from a previous year, another state or Canadian province, or a certificate of completion from a hunter education course from any state or Canadian province may purchase a Massachusetts hunting license.
 If you lost your Massachusetts Hunter Education Card, records of course completions go back to the mid-1960's.
 Duplicate cards may be issued when you contact the Hunter Education Program.

 First-time hunting license buyers must successfully complete a Basic Hunter Education Course.
 Courses are generally 14-16 hours and are held January through October throughout the state.
-To enroll in a Hunter Education Course, check the Hunter Education Course schedule and follow the enrollment instructions or call the Hunter Education Program office in Ayer at (978) 772-0693.
+To enroll in a Hunter Education Course, check the Hunter Education Course schedule and follow the enrollment instructions or call the Hunter Education Program at (508) 389-7820.